weisk/fullstack-react/README.md

 4. Navigate to http://localhost:9090

 ## Running unit and integration tests locally
-1. All steps from "Starting the app"
+1. First 3 steps from "Starting the app"
 2. `npm run setup-webdriver` (you only have to run this once)
 3. `npm run start-webdriver`
 4. `npm test`